Chutia people: Religion

+Traditional religion

 The Chutias worshipped a primordial male deity and a primordial female deity.
-The male was called Kundimama, Balia-Baba or Pisha-dema, known by the Kacharis as Bathau or Bathau Brai and the female deity was called Kechaikhati or Pisha-si.
-The worship of the tribal goddess Kesai Khaiti, commonly found among other Bodo-Kachari groups The worship of the goddess Kechaikhaiti was officiated by the priestly section that came to be today identified as the Deori people; and other Bodo-Kachari peoples had their respective priests who too were called Deori.
+The male deity was known as Kundimama, Balia-Baba, or Pisha-dema, and was known among the Kacharis as Bathau or Bathau Brai.
+The female deity was known as Kechaikhati or Pisha-si.

+The worship of the tribal goddess Kesai Khaiti was also common among other Bodo-Kachari groups.
+(Note: Kechai Khati was worshipped by several groups within the Bodo-Kachari family, including Chutias, Bodos, Rabhas, Tiwas, Koch and Dimasas.)
+The worship of the goddess Kechaikhaiti was officiated by a priestly section that is now identified as the Deori people.
+Other Bodo-Kachari peoples also had their respective priests, who were likewise called Deoris.

-Another god and goddess were the Bura and Buri or the "Old Ones." which under later Hindu influence became Shiva and Shakti.
+Another divine pair consisted of Bura and Buri, or the "Old Ones", who, under later Hindu influence, came to be identified with Shiva and Shakti, respectively.

+Traditional Chutia places of worship are known as saal.
+Four principal saal associated with the community survive in the Sadiya region: the Burha-Burhi or Gira-Girasi Saal, Baliya Baba Saal, Paatar Saal and Tameswari or Kesaikhati Saal.
+Ritual observances at these shrines are traditionally officiated by Deori priests, who alone enter the inner shrine during the ceremonies.
+The leaves of tanglati (Blumea lanceolaria) are regarded as sacred and are used by the priests to apply a ritual mark to devotees.

 Sanskritization

 The settlement of Brahmins in the kingdom led to the Hinduisation and legitimisation of the Chutia rulers and the rulers claimed their divine descent from the Asuras.
 The term Asura is used to refers to the Non-Aryans and their otherness in forms of custom, including marriage, and property.

-Following the emergence of ekasarana namadharma in the 16th century, and after the fall of the Chutia kingdom, a new Hindu lineage was constructed for the Chutias and in this lineage, the Chutias claim to trace their origin to the legendary king of Bhishmaka of Vidarbha.
-The association of the legend with the Chutia polity led to a widespread renaming of the region.
+Following the emergence of Ekasarana Namadharma in the 16th century and the fall of the Chutia kingdom, the Sadiya region gradually became associated with the legend of Bhishmaka and Vidarbha.
+This association did not originate from a Chutia claim of descent from Bhishmaka.
+Rather, it developed through the growing popularity of Sankardev's narratives, particularly the Rukminiharana, in which the story of Rukmini, the daughter of King Bhishmaka, was adapted to the cultural and geographical setting of Assam.

+As these narratives became popular in the Sadiya area, places in the local landscape came to be identified with locations mentioned in the Bhishmaka–Rukmini legend.
+Over time, Sadiya or Kundilnagar came to be regarded as the Vidarbha of the legend, and several local toponyms were derived from or connected with the Vaishnava narrative.

 A section of Chutias were hinduised at an early period, those that were not were later initiated into the Ekasarana dharma under the Mayamara Satra in the 17th century by Aniruddhadev.